About the Artist:

 Twin Falls, Idaho in 1996.
 She is the youngest of nine and was a first-generation college

 student.
-She graduated in 2019 from the University of Idaho with a Bachelors in Fine Art with an
+She graduated in 2019 from the University of Idaho with a Bachelor in Fine Art with an

 emphasis in sculpture and ceramics.
 Alondra spent the past three years working in the service